The next era for Apocrita is here¶

 address to point to the Rocky 9 login servers, which

-have a different host identification than the CentOS 7 frontend nodes.
+have a different host identification than the legacy CentOS 7 frontend nodes.

 To fix this, you will need to remove the cached entry for